37 Filipino Foods to Try in 2025

 1. Pandesal

-Pandesal is one of the most quintessential Filipino foods, served often as a snack, appetizer or quick breakfast dipped in coffee.
+Pandesal is one of the most quintessential Filipino foods, often served as a snack, appetizer or quick breakfast dipped in coffee.
 For many people, pandesal has a sentimental value as well, reminding them of time spent with family and preparing meals.

 via Canva